 Montero confirms that it is taking all necessary actions to preserve its rights and protect its investment in Tanzania.
-The Company's desire is for both parties to reach a mutually acceptable outcome, however, The Company can confirm that after several attempts to initiate a meeting no response was received from the Tanzanian government before the expiry of the 180-day consultation period on July 17, 2020.
-Montero had no alternative but to pursue its claims before an international tribunal and seek full compensation for damages the Company has suffered as a result of Tanzania's acts and omissions.
+The Company's desire is for both parties to reach a mutually acceptable outcome but had no alternative but to continue to pursue its claims before an international tribunal and seek full compensation for damages suffered as a result of Tanzania's acts and omissions.